JanKolo04/API_learn/README.md

 ## To do
 - [x] Connect webiste with API
 - [ ] Create page to logout user (create column in db to check login)
-- [ ] Find place where active session are storing
 - [x] Check why data from `form` is uundefined
 - [ ] Create frontend for to login and home pages